-Nonalcoholic fatty liver disease is an umbrella term for a range of liver conditions affecting people who drink little to no alcohol.
-As the name implies, the main characteristic of nonalcoholic fatty liver disease is too much fat stored in liver cells.
+Nonalcoholic fatty liver disease (NAFLD) is an umbrella term for a range of liver conditions affecting people who drink little to no alcohol.
+As the name implies, the main characteristic of NAFLD is too much fat stored in liver cells.

-Possible signs and symptoms of nonalcoholic steatohepatitis and cirrhosis (advanced scarring) include:
+Possible signs and symptoms of NASH and advanced scarring (cirrhosis) include:

 - Abdominal swelling (ascites)